 Signs and symptoms

-- A high-pitched raspy sound or whistle when breathing out (wheeze)
+- a high-pitched raspy sound or whistle when breathing out (wheeze)

-- Breathing quickly or finding it hard to breathe
+- find it hard to breathe

-How is pre-school wheeze diagnosed?
+How is it diagnosed?

 What is the treatment?

 Pre-school wheeze is treated with medication which is usually inhaled (breathed in) so it goes straight into the lungs.
 Medications include relievers and sometimes, preventers and steroids.